Kansas City Chiefs vs. Las Vegas Raiders NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Raiders stats and trends

-- Las Vegas has played 12 games, with six wins against the spread.
+- In Las Vegas' 12 games this year, it has six wins against the spread.

-- Las Vegas' games this season have gone over the point total six times in 13 opportunities (46.2%).
+- Las Vegas' games this year have eclipsed the over/under six times in 13 opportunities (46.2%).

-- When Las Vegas scores more than 21.6 points, it is 6-1 against the spread and 6-0 overall.
+- Las Vegas is 6-1 against the spread and 6-0 overall when the team records more than 21.6 points.

 - The Raiders collect 379.3 yards per game, just 11.6 more than the 367.7 the Chiefs give up.

-- When Las Vegas churns out over 367.7 yards, the team is 6-2 against the spread and 6-1 overall.
+- In games that Las Vegas churns out over 367.7 yards, the team is 6-2 against the spread and 6-1 overall.

-- This year the Raiders have 12 turnovers, six fewer than the Chiefs have takeaways (18).
+- The Raiders have turned the ball over 12 times, six fewer times than the Chiefs have forced turnovers (18).

 Home and road insights

-- Kansas City has covered the spread twice at home, and is 5-2 overall there, this year.
+- At home this year, Kansas City has two wins against the spread and is 5-2 overall.

-- In seven home games this season, Kansas City has hit the over twice.
+- Kansas City has hit the over twice in seven home games this year.

-- On the road, Las Vegas is 4-2 overall and 4-2 against the spread.
+- Away from home, Las Vegas is 4-2 overall and 4-2 against the spread.

-- Las Vegas has gone over the total twice in six away games this year.
+- Las Vegas has hit the over twice in six road games this season.

 Powered by Data Skrive.